 2. Paris has one of the most famous paintings in the world

 The Louvre Museum in Paris houses the most prestigious and most famous painting in the world, the Monalisa by Leonardo da Vinci.

-Even though the painting is popular, so many people are always surprised by how small it is when they see it in real life — it is 77 cm x 53 cm to be exact.
+Even though the painting is popular, a lot of people are always surprised by how small it is when they see it in real life — it is 77 cm x 53 cm to be exact.

 Psst… Louvre is one of the best places to visit in Paris which means that it also comes with long queues.
-When in the city of love, make sure that you don’t waste time in queues but buying this skip-the-line ticket to the Louvre that comes with an audio guide or better yet book this guided tour to learn more about this famous place.
-But if you don’t mind the queues, you can still buy this entry ticket to enjoy all the art in the museum.
+When in the city of love, make sure that you don’t waste time in long lines by buying this timed ticket to the Louvre, or better yet book this guided tour to learn more about this famous place.

 Related post: Best day trips from Paris